rohit18115/ASVspoof2021_OC_model/README.md

 ```
 ## Other things that you might find useful in this repository:

-+ Building a custom coallate function to pad/slice the samples to max/min length just before feeding it to the model([link]{}).
++ Building a custom coallate function to pad/slice the samples to max/min length just before feeding it to the model([link](https://github.com/rohit18115/ASVspoof2021_OC_model/blob/main/pca_onesec.py)).
 + Building a custom batch sampler in pytorch to create custom mini-batches for training the model([link]{}).
 + Plot PCA/tSNE from learned embedding([]{}).